Hi, I’m Eric Davis. I’m the founder, developer, marketer, cook and everything else for Little Stream Software.

 P.S.
 Though my bread-and-butter service is Ruby development, I’d be interested to take on a marketing project too, or even writing some Ruby software to do marketing.

 - Web developer creating and maintaining Ruby on Rails applications since early 2005

 - Was one of the core developers for Redmine and lead the project for several months

 - Ex-maintainer of ChiliProject, an Open Source fork of Redmine focused on community

 - Author of five ebooks on various topics: refactoring Ruby code, Redmine, writing/publishing, and business

-I’d be happy to participate in interviews or guest appearances on podcasts.
+I’d be happy to participate in interviews or write articles for your ecommerce site.
 I’m really passionate about:

 - Starting a solo consulting business